Drink to the Moment!

 “Here’s to you!”
 “Raise your glass to toast the bride and groom!”
 “TGIF!”
 Whatever the reason you grab a drink, enjoy the moment!
 It is often advised by drink aficionados when tasting a craft beer, bourbon or wine to slow down, pay attention to your senses and enjoy the moment.
 The same can be said about travel.
 When you walk into a Chicago Southland brewery, distillery or winery, the warm Midwest atmosphere makes it easy for you to sit down, relax, reconnect and be in great spirits.

-Now it’s time to “Wine” down at Cooper’s Hawk Winery and Restaurant in either Orland Park or Oak Lawn.
+Now it’s time to “Wine” down at Cooper’s Hawk Winery and Restaurant in Orland Park or New Lenox.
 Since opening in late 2005, Cooper’s Hawk has received over 300 wine awards from various local, national and international wine competitions.
 The type of wines they offer include sparkling, red, white, sweet red, blush, sangria, fruit, dessert and mulled.
 Start off the meal with the Crab & Lobster Bisque paired with a glass of Lux Chardonnay white wine.
 Try the Cabernet Zinfandel red wine with the Red Wine Braised Short Ribs.
 They also offer a Live Balance menu that helps you watch your calories while still enjoying your wine.
 Save room for a Cooper’s Hawk dessert favorite, Chocolate Pretzel Bread Pudding paired with an Ice Wine, which is a luscious mix of tropical and stone fruit flavors with a burst of tartness.

 Whether you’re visiting Chicago Southland for business or pleasure, relax and enjoy a drink.
 Whatever the occasion, Chicago Southland drink experts will make certain you enjoy each moment!